 Celebrating our past

 The Scots School Albury, through its founding schools, is one of the oldest schools in New South Wales and the oldest country Boarding School in the State.
-Our School’s story began on the 22nd of July 1866, when a Church of England Grammar School opened with just 14 students on the Corner of Dean and Kiewa Streets, Albury.
-The Grammar School offered an independent primary and secondary school education for some 15 years.
-In 1881 the government withdrew funding from Independent Schools, thus forcing the senior school of the Grammar School to close.
-The Grammar School continued to operate as a primary school until 1885.
+Our School’s story began in 1866, when the Church of England Grammar School opened with just 14 students on the corner of Dean and Kiewa Streets, Albury.
+The Grammar School offered an independent primary and secondary school education for some 15 years until its closure in 1885.
 Following the closure of the Grammar School, its headmaster Joseph Masters moved to establish Albury High School at his home in Young Street.
 The School offered co-educational tuition at a secondary level through to matriculation.
-While the School was considered to be co-educational, girls attended classes in the mornings and boys in the afternoons.

-1972 saw the amalgamation of Albury Grammar School and Woodstock Presbyterian Ladies College and The Scots School Albury was born.
-The newly named Scots School adopted the crest of Albury Grammar and the motto of Woodstock – Fide et Literis – faith and learning.
-Our affiliation with the Uniting Church began in 1977 and over the following forty years The Scots School Albury has provided an exceptional education for young people from across Regional NSW and North East Victoria.
+In 1972 Albury Grammar School and Woodstock Presbyterian Girls School amalgamated and The Scots School Albury was born.
+The newly named Scots adopted the crest of Albury Grammar and the motto of Woodstock – Fide et Literis – faith and learning.
+Our affiliation with the Uniting Church began in 1977 and over the following 50 years The Scots School Albury has provided an exceptional education for young people from across Regional NSW and North East Victoria.
 Our foundation as a traditional, yet modern, place of education ensures our students gain from our experience and history as a co-educational independent Boarding School.